saikunshi/saikunshi.github.io/_pages/about.md

 latest_posts: false
 ---

 Welcome!
-I am a 4th-year PhD candidate in Political Economics at the Stanford Graduate School of Business.
+I am a 5th-year PhD candidate in Political Economics at the Stanford Graduate School of Business.
 I am broadly interested in American politics and political economy.
-Among other things, I am especially fascinated by the interaction between political factors and economic activities from two main angles: one that explores how individual labor market participation could shape one’s political ideology, and the other that revolves around how government supervises and intervenes in economic activities such as firms’ merger & acquisition behaviors.
+Among other things, I study how individuals’ interactions with the economy and their labor market experiences shape political attitudes and behavior.
+My research explores public opinion at the intersection of economics, policy, and political institutions.
+My work combines survey experiments, administrative data, and computational social science methods to rigorously examine the mechanisms behind political behavior.

 Prior to Stanford, I was a Pre-doctoral Fellow in Microeconomics at Columbia Business School.
 I received my B.A. in Economics and German Studies from Smith College.